pepsizerosugar/newman-reporter-csvallinone/README.md

 * CSV Result File generator module for newman.
 * This module is based on REST API Automation Test.
 (JSON request, respone)
-* If you have an problem with using separted version or want more information of running test, please leave a issue at github or email.
+* If you have a problem with using separted version or want more information of running test, please leave a issue at github or email.
 <br><br>

 ## 0. Change Log